 Visionstream’ s operations and maintenance work are limited to Auckland and Northland.
 However, Visionstream undertakes the UFB rollout installations for Chorus in the following regions of New Zealand:

 Shine Lawyers allege that Visionstream has misrepresented the true nature of its engagement with thousands of telecommunication technicians involved in working on both the copper network and the UFB rollout.

-The central question in a representative action that is commenced is whether telecommunication workers who purportedly entered into sub-contracting arrangements with Visionstream were actually employees of Visionstream.
+The central question in an action would be whether telecommunication workers who purportedly entered into sub-contracting arrangements with Visionstream were actually employees of Visionstream.